 I also obtained Board approval to ensure every single employee had the opportunity to become a shareholder.
 This enabled us to develop a strong culture of ownership and ensured alignment with our PE backers.
 A big part of our success, though, was having the right senior team in place to make things happen.

-How to carve out your pillars
+Carving out your pillars

 Pillars – or core competencies that differentiate you in the market – are what will help you hold up the roof.